 Biography

 I joined the Arboretum as a seasonal gardener in May 2016 and was brought on as a full time employee the following September.
 As a landscaper, I worked with Jed Romanowiz to keep the grounds accessible to the visiting public.
-In my current role as a horticulturist, I care for much of Peter’s Hill and manage the wildflower meadow at Weld Hill.
+In my current role as a horticulturist, I care for much of Peters Hill, Hemlock Hill, the mountain laurel and rhododendron collections, and the pollinator meadow at Weld Hill.

 In addition to my plant care responsibilities, I am generally interested in the Arboretum’s value as an urban ecosystem.
-For example, I help manage our no-mow areas, organize collecting trips for native plants, manage the Arboretum’s pollinator meadow, and participate in wildlife related research.
-I also build and install the Arboretum’s nest boxes and lead our volunteer nest monitors.
+I help manage our no-mow areas and have organized collecting trips for native plants.
+I also manage the Arboretum’s pollinator meadow, collaborate with researchers on urban wildlife studies, and engage with local institutions on native plant conservation.

-I also enjoy working with the Arboretum’s Education and Public Program’s Department.
+Public engagement is important to me as well and I enjoy working with the Arboretum’s Education and Public Program’s Department.
 This includes leading bird walks, giving plant and animal focused tours, and presenting on various topics at Arboretum TreeMobs.
 I collaborate with the Arboretum’s communications’ specialists as well, contributing blog posts for our website and writing articles for Silva and Arnoldia.

 Education